-SEA Objective cumulative e nt of effect (conseffects, significant nagnitude of the started three time periods.) nce of the effect in Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + ++ This site is not over and above the Core Strategy in terms of SEA objectives and would work towards ensuring that sustainability measures are included in new development.
+SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + ++ This site is not over and above the Core Strategy in terms of SEA objectives and would work towards ensuring that sustainability measures are included in new development.
 Policy safeguards are included within the policy to ensure that any development does not impact detrimentally on the character and diversification and nature conservation are taken into consideration.
 N/A To maintain and enhance the quality of landscapes and townscapes + + ++ This site is not over and above the Core Strategy in terms of SEA objectives and would lead to the enhancement of landscapes and townscapes.
 Policy safeguards are included within the policy to ensure N/A

-B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan October 2018
+B3: Predict and evaluate the effects of the policies and sites within the Neighbourhood Development Plan